brianSalk/Daily-Problems/connections_guessing_probability/README.md

 ```math
 {4C \choose 4}
 ```
-Because we can guess any one of remaining $C$ categories,
+Because we can guess any one of the remaining $C$ categories,
 we must divide $C$ by ${4C \choose 4}\text{,}$ so the equation is:
 ```math
 \dfrac{C}{4C \choose 4}